blekenbleu/STLink-vscode-arduino/README.md

 ### situation
 [Arduino 2 was problematic for me.](https://blekenbleu.github.io/static/Arduino2/)
 I installed [VSCode-Arduino Community](https://marketplace.visualstudio.com/items?itemName=vscode-arduino.vscode-arduino-community) without first uninstalling Arduino 2.
-- VSCode-Arduino discovered that installation and used it.
+- VSCode-Arduino discovered and used that Arduino 2 installation.
 - programming STM32 boards by ST-Link in that installation is broken for VSCode-Arduino

 *20 Aug 2025*